pepopowitz/your-first-react-app-exercises/exercise-5/README.md

 # Exercise 5
 ## JSX Fundamentals

+This exercise will introduce you to JSX syntax.
+JSX is a powerful hybrid of JavaScript and XML, used most often in React components.

+You'll use JSX to render different types of things to the browser.

 &#128073; Start the app for Exercise 5

 In a console window, pointed at the root of this project, run `npm run start-exercise-5`.